chianti-atomic/ChiantiPy/docs/source/index.rst

 Welcome to the ChiantiPy documentation.
 ChiantiPy is a pure Python package for performing calculations of astrophysical spectra using the `CHIANTI atomic database <http://www.chiantidatabase.org/>`_.

-The latest version of ChiantiPy is 0.15.1 and is compatible with CHIANTI database version 10.0.X.
-It is not compatible with previous versions
+The latest version of ChiantiPy is 0.15.2 and is compatible with CHIANTI database version 11.0.
+It is not compatible with versions prior to 10.0.X.

-ChiantiPy v0.15.1 is released under the OSI approved ISC license.
+ChiantiPy v0.15.2 is released under the OSI approved ISC license.
 From `Wikipedia <https://en.wikipedia.org/w/index.php?title=ISC_license&oldid=664696993>`_: The ISC license is a permissive free software license written by the Internet Software Consortium (ISC).
 It is functionally equivalent to the simplified BSD and MIT/Expat licenses, ...

 `CHIANTI <http://www.chiantidatabase.org/>`_ consists of a database of atomic data that can be used to interpret spectral lines and continua emitted from high-temperature, optically-thin astrophysical sources.

-CHIANTI is developed and maintained by scientists at George Mason University (USA), the University of Michigan (USA), and the University of Cambridge (UK).
-The first version of CHIANTI was released in 1997 and version 10.0 in 2021.
+CHIANTI is developed and maintained by scientists at George Mason University (USA), the University of Michigan (USA), NASA/Goddard Space Flight Center (USA) and the University of Cambridge (UK).
+The first version of CHIANTI was released in 1997 and version 11.0 in 2025.

 .. toctree::
    :maxdepth: 2